 Some of the largest settlements have involved patterns of fraud, failure to warn, destroying evidence, illegal marketing, and other problematic behaviors on top of the drug side effects.
 In addition to the Vioxx scandal, Takeda and Eli Lilly were hit with a $9 billion punitive damages award for issues related to destroying evidence in connection to their diabetes drug Actos.
 The damages award was added to the $1.5 million in compensatory damages awarded concerning the drug’s unfortunate tendency to cause bladder cancer.

 Additionally, Johnson & Johnson agreed to a $158 million settlement with a plaintiff who developed male breast growth after taking the antipsychotic medication Risperdal.
-The company had also been fined severely for marketing this drug illegally to adolescents and children; the plaintiff in this case was younger than 9 when he began taking the medication.
+The company had also been fined severely for marketing this drug illegally to adolescents and children; the plaintiff, in this case, was younger than nine when he began taking the medication.

 Are you or a family member suffering from injuries as a result of a Mass Tort/Class Action?
 The lawyers at Papcsy Janosov Roche can help you obtain justice.
-Contact an attorney at Papcsy Janosov Roche now at 203.642.3888 or simply fill out the Free Mass Tort Case/Class Action Case Evaluation Form.
+Contact an attorney at Papcsy Janosov Roche now at 877-835-4983.

 We serve the following Fairfield County, Connecticut locations:

-Stamford, Norwalk, Bridgeport, Greenwich, Danbury, Westport, Norwalk, Darien, Redding, Weston, Ridgefield, New Canaan, Newtown, New Haven
+Stamford, Norwalk, Bridgeport, Greenwich, Danbury, Westport, Norwalk, Darien, Redding, Weston, Ridgefield, New Canaan, Newtown and New Haven